robzor92/models_api_v2/model_design_doc.md

 			     await_registration=300,
 			     project=None)

-# save meta object and upload model to hsfs
+# alternatively, call save on this meta object and upload model to hsfs
 model_meta.save("/dir_with_model")

 ```